-Wondering what to do in Colorado Springs?
-Whether you want to explore outdoors, eat and drink like a local, or dive into Olympics history, you’ll find plenty of unique things to do in Colorado Springs, Colorado.
-In this post, I share the five best things to do in Colorado Springs for first-time visitors.
+Wondering what to do in Colorado Springs as an adult visitor?
+Whether you want to explore outdoors, eat and drink like a local, or dive into Olympics history, you’ll find plenty of fun and unique things to do in Colorado Springs, Colorado, for adults.

-Additionally, you may wonder what to pack for a Colorado trip or where to take a day trip as you plan for your upcoming trip to Colorado Springs.
-Therefore, I suggest you check out my other Colorado posts for additional trip-planning resources.
+Additionally, if you are planning a trip to Colorado Springs for the first time, you may be wondering what to pack for a Colorado trip or where to take a day trip.
+If that is indeed the case, I suggest you check out my other Colorado posts for additional trip-planning resources.

-Disclosure: This guide to the best activities in Colorado Springs contains some affiliate links.
+Disclosure: This guide to fun activities in Colorado Springs for adults contains some affiliate links.
 When you click on or make a purchase via one of these links, I may earn a commission.
 Of course, this is at no extra cost to you, and I only recommend products and services I have or would use.

 Should You Visit Denver or Colorado Springs?

-If you are planning a Colorado trip and debating between visiting Denver or Colorado Springs, it depends on your budget, interests, and mode of travel.
+If you are planning a Colorado trip and debating between visiting Denver or Colorado Springs, you’ll want to take into consideration your budget, interests, and mode of transportation.

-Denver is Colorado’s cultural hub with more art, museums, professional sports, outdoor dining, and craft breweries than Colorado Springs.
+On the one hand, Denver is Colorado’s cultural hub.
+You’ll find more art, museums, professional sports, outdoor dining, and craft breweries there than in Colorado Springs.

 Personally, I recommend visiting both of Colorado’s two largest cities.
 Since Denver is about 70 miles (less than 1.5 hours driving) from Colorado Springs, you could visit Colorado Springs on a day trip from Denver.
 Or vice versa!